Sanders drops 2020 bid, leaving Biden as likely nominee

 Sanders began the 2020 race by arguing that he was the most electable Democrat against Trump.
 He said his working-class appeal could help Democrats win back Rust Belt states that Trump won in 2016, including Michigan, Wisconsin and Pennsylvania.
 But as the race wore on, the senator reverted to his 2016 roots, repeatedly stressing that he backs a “political revolution” from the bottom up under the slogan “Not me.
 Us.”

-Sanders also faced persistent questions about being the field’s oldest candidate.
+Sanders, 78, also faced persistent questions about being the field’s oldest candidate.
 Those were pushed into the spotlight on Oct.
 1, when he was at a rally in Las Vegas and asked for a chair to be brought on stage so he could sit down.
 Suffering from chest pains afterward, he underwent surgery to insert two stints because of a blocked artery, and his campaign revealed two days later that he had suffered a heart attack.

 But a serious health scare that might have derailed other campaigns seemed only to help Sanders as his already-strong fundraising got stronger and rising stars on the Democratic left, including Rep. Alexandria Ocasio-Cortez, endorsed him.
 Many supporters said the heart attack only strengthened their resolve to back him.